GSTC for Hotels and Accommodations

 The GSTC Sustainable Tourism Training Program (STTP) teaches the breadth of sustainable travel and tourism components and offers practical insights and effective steps to help you improve your sustainability practices.
 All sessions are led by expert GSTC Trainer(s).

-Gaining Certified means that your travel or tourism product or service complies with the highest social and environmental standards on the market.
+Becoming certified as a sustainable accommodation means that your travel or tourism product or service complies with the highest social and environmental standards on the market.

 Increasingly, luxury travelers as well as regular travelers, and your fellow travel provider clients are seeking confirmation that sustainability practices are in place.
 Also increasingly, travel companies are looking for a product that is not only certified sustainable, but certified sustainable by a certification program that is GSTC Accredited.
 For example, Transat promotes sustainable hotels with “certifications that meet the GSTC requirements” and TUI Group encourages their hotels to become certified to GSTC-Recognized Standards, with a mandatory clause in contracts with their accommodation suppliers requiring them to work towards certification to GSTC-Recognized Standards.
 Other travel providers also give preferential buying treatment to suppliers that are certified sustainable.